Wondering why your CSV file isn’t uploading properly? Unfortunately, it could be any number of issues.

-But importing a CSV file doesn’t always go smoothly.
+Importing data is critical to using a software program effectively.
+Unfortunately, importing a CSV file doesn't always go smoothly.

-To learn why your CSV file document isn’t properly uploading into the software you’re using, we first need to begin with an understanding of the structure of a CSV file.
+To learn why your CSV file document isn't properly uploading into the software you're using, you need to begin with an understanding of the CSV and its structure.
+Understanding the basic data structure parts of a CSV file will make it easier to identify the problem.

-Matching issues - A good data importer should make it easy for users to match the headers in their CSV file with what the software expects but plenty of data importers aren’t built to handle this well.
-To succeed, you might need to rename your header rows to what is expected and try again.
-Other matching issues can occur if the expected columns are in the wrong order or if certain required fields are missing.
+Matching issues: A good data importer should make it easy for users to match the headers in their CSV file with what the software expects, but plenty of data importers aren't built to handle this well.
+To succeed, you might need to rename your header rows to what is expected by the software you're using and try again.
+Other matching issues can occur if expected columns are in the wrong order or required fields are missing.

-Missing data - Certain data sets might be required in order for the import to work.
-For example, if you’re uploading a list of products into an inventory management system but don’t have a column for SKUs, it might be a bust.
+Missing data: Certain data sets might be required in order for the import to work.
+For example, if you're uploading a list of products into an inventory management system but don't have a column for SKUs, it might be a bust.
 Check the error messages and support docs to figure out what data is required.

-Non-digestible formats - This simply means the data might not be in the right format.
-For example, let's say you have phone numbers in a column in your CSV file using the format 5555555555 but your CSV importer requires the format to be (555)555-5555.
-You’ll need to edit all instances and try your CSV import again.
+Non-digestible formats: This simply means the data might not be in the right format.
+For example, let's say you have phone numbers in a column in your CSV file using the format 5555555555, but your CSV importer requires the format to be (555)555-5555.
+You'll need to edit all instances and try your CSV import again.

-And if you’re part of a product team and want to resolve these import issues for customers automatically, consider using a pre-built data importer to improve the data onboarding experience.
+If you're part of a product team and want to resolve these import issues for customers automatically, consider using a pre-built data importer to improve the data onboarding experience.

 Aside from troubleshooting common errors, you might have other CSV file concerns.
 Here are some answers to frequently asked questions: